HeGTa: Leveraging Heterogeneous Graph-enhanced Large Language Models for Few-shot Complex Table Understanding: Related Work

-Several studies \cite{api, Binding} have adapted semantic parsing techniques, traditionally applied to database tables, to general Table QA tasks.
-This involves transforming the table into a format interpretable by query languages, such as SQL, and subsequently utilizing Codex to generate a query statement to retrieve the answer.
+Inspired by Program-of-Thoughts\cite{chen2022program}, several studies~\cite{api, Binding,chain-of-table,ReAcTable,dater} have adapted semantic parsing techniques, traditionally applied to relational database tables, to general Table QA tasks.
+This involves transforming the table into a format interpretable by query languages, such as SQL, and subsequently utilizing LLMs to generate a symbolic program to retrieve the answer.
 This methodology represents the current SOTA in Table QA.
 However, its architectural limitations restrict its applicability to other table-related tasks.